leanderseige/cdvost2018_iiifworkshop/README.md

-# Files for the IIIF Workshop at Coding da Vinci Ost 2018 in Leipzig, Germany
+# Files for the IIIF Workshop at Coding da Vinci Ost 2018 Hackathon in Leipzig, Germany

 https://codingdavinci.de/events/ost/